Sheldon-Lloyd/Cyber.Beast/comic/makkusu/1/page-4-script.md

 *Xenos loses the fight*

-Commentator: And there you have it folks ReNet/BluNet is the world champions
+Commentator: And there you have it folks ReNet is the world champions

 *The audience can be heard cheering while Makkusu's head is down in disappointment*